 At One Time the Only Non-Discounted Product on SAP’s Price List

-For years after HANA was first introduced it was the only product SAP offered that was not to be discounted by any account executive.
-However, recently, this policy was changed so that HANA could be discounted.
+For years after HANA was first introduced, it was the only product SAP offered that was not to be discounted by any account executive.
+However, several years ago, this policy was changed so that HANA could be discounted.
 And the discounts seem actually to be high.
 As high as 65% of the list price.
 Interestingly this was predicted by UpperEdge in an article in January 2014.

 “SAP has been very aggressive in pushing and hyping the growth attributed to HANA on all of its prior earnings calls.
 UpperEdge has consistently observed interest from our client base in HANA but such interest has been limited to specific use cases and pilots as opposed to broad, wide spread adoption.
 In addition, now that HANA has had enough soak time in various customers for various use cases, feedback is now available regarding the benefits achieved relative to the cost.
 From what we are hearing, customers like the technology but have concerns regarding the cost.
 This type of feedback will likely spread within the user groups prompting SAP customers to seriously consider comparable, lower cost solutions.
 Could this be enough to finally drive SAP to discount HANA?
 We believe it is something SAP is seriously considering.”